How to check Windows 11 error logs

 - Now, when you open the same log file the next time, the previously added entry will be listed under that date and time, and the current date and time will again be mentioned below the last entry.

 Creating a log file is simple, and so is maintaining it.
-Say, you want to record the progress for a book that you are reading, just create a log file, and enter the number of pages you read each day, or as you may please.
+Say you want to record the progress for a book you are reading, just create a log file and enter the number of pages you read each day, or as you may please.

-That’s all you need to know about Windows 11 error logs.
-From now on, identifying the underlying cause and troubleshooting both trivial and intricate errors should not be a problem anymore.
+That’s all you need to know about Windows 11 system logs.
+From now on, identifying the underlying cause of errors should no longer be a problem.

 Also, if you feel that Event Viewer does not meet all your requirements, check the best apps to view errors logs in Windows 11.

-Do not hesitate to drop a comment if you have any queries or would like us to add a related topic.
+Do not hesitate to comment if you have any questions or would like us to add a related topic.